Kamran-Afzali/Kamran-Afzali.github.io/_posts/FB_PRPHT_HPT.md

 ### Hyperparameter Tuning end-to-end process

 The bare-bone model used all the default parameters because no parameters were specified.
-Check out my earlier article to learn about Prophet's default parameters.
+Check out my earlier post to learn about Prophet's default parameters.
 We create a parameter grid with all of the parameters and values we wish to cycle over, calculate the mean value of the performance matrix, and find the optimum parameter combination in terms of MAPE.

 -   We'll use k-fold cross-validation to generate a cross-validation plan.